TIBCOSoftware/ebx-container-edition/docs/databases-connectivity.md

 This table display all the ebx supported databases types.

-#TODO pch review 'Compatible databases' section for PostgreSQL
+#TODO check 'Compatible databases' section for PostgreSQL with the persistence team

 | Chart value type | Compatible databases                                                    | Driver included by default |
 |:-----------------|-------------------------------------------------------------------------|----------------------------|